 Proposal

-When sps_ref_pic_resampling_enabled_flag is equal to 1 and sps_res_change_in_clvs_allowed_flag is equal to 0, the resolution change may be allowed between different layers, but should not be allowed within each CLVS.
+When sps_ref_pic_resampling_enabled_flag is equal to 1 and sps_res_change_in_clvs_allowed_flag is equal to 0, the resolution change may be allowed between layers even if the subpictre is enabled, but should not be allowed within each CLVS.
+Otherwise, there are bugs in motion compensation decoding process because the current specification does not support to align the subpicture positions between the reference picture and current picture while the scaling ratio is not equal to 1.
 If sps_res_change_in_clvs_allowed_flag is equal to 0, there is a constraint that the values of picture width and height shall be the same in CLVS.